The LAPAN-A2 microsatellite, a successor mission of the LAPAN-TUBSAT (also referred to as

 Video Camera assembly:

 The video camera assembly consists of two cameras.
-The first one is the same model as flown on LAPAN-TUBSAT (with an analog output); the second camera features a digital output.
+The first one is the

 Figure 6: Photo of the spaceCam c4000 camera (image credit: Theta System Elektronik)